What Is Attachment Trauma? And How Do You Heal From It?

 And for a child, that lands as: Something must be wrong with me.

 So your nervous system adapted.
 You started fawning to keep connection.
 Overachieving to stay valued.
 Becoming hyperindependent.
 Shutting down needs.
-Monitoring everyone's mood.
+Becoming hyper independent in relationships.
+Monitoring everyone’s mood.

 These were brilliant adaptations.
 They just don’t feel so great in adult relationships.